Coarser Equivalences for Causal Concurrency

-\myparagraph{Concurrent alphabet and dependence}{ For modeling runs or executions of shared memory multi-threaded concurrent programs, we will consider the alphabet consisting of reads and writes.
+For modeling runs or executions of shared memory multi-threaded concurrent programs, we will consider the alphabet consisting of reads and writes.
 Let us fix \emph{finite} sets $\threads$ and $\vars$ of thread identifiers and memory location identifiers respectively.
 The concurrent alphabet $\alphabet_\noval$ we consider in the rest of the paper is: